-- 9 If the requirements for Steps 8 and 9 are not met, adjust the network build-out capacitance or the precision balancing network of the 4W hybrid involved. - 10 Repeat the impedance balance test for each 4-wire to 2-wire conversion on the channel. - 11 Record and maintain all test measurement results for future maintenance reference.
+STEP PROCEDURE 9 If the requirements for Steps 8 and 9 are not met, adjust the network build-out capacitance of the precision balancing network of the 4W hybrid involved.
+10 Repeat the impedance balance test for each 4-wire to 2-wire conversion on the channel.
+11 Record and maintain all test measurement results for future maintenance reference.